Ministère de la Justice, de l’Administration Pénitentiaire et des Affaires Islamique

 |Prison population total (including pre-trial detainees / remand prisoners)|| |

-at October 2016 (via U.S. State Department human rights report - total in the national prison in Moroni; excludes a small number in the other two prisons.)
+at December 2018 (via U.S. State Department human rights report - excludes a small number in the prison on Moheli.)

 |Prison population rate (per 100,000 of national population)|| |